- Inventory planning differs from supply chain execution.

 The True Reasons for Holding Inventory

-This is important to consider the true reasons for holding inventory.
-This is because many Lean inventory advocates propose that stock can be drastically cut and in fact refer to inventory as a liability.
+This is important to consider the exact reasons for holding inventory.
+This is because many Lean inventory advocates propose that stock can be drastically cut and, in fact, refer to inventory as a liability.

-The costs of carrying inventory for short periods of time is quite low.
-And of course, the cost of having a stock out is much higher than having too much inventory.
-Therefore the reasons for holding inventory really required illumination.
+The costs of carrying inventory for short periods is quite low.
+And of course, the cost of having stock out is much higher than having too much inventory.
+Therefore the reasons for holding inventory required illumination.

 What is Inventory Planning and Stock Planning and the Stock on Hand?